bytedeco/javacpp/README.txt

 ==Changes==
+ * JavaCPP now uses the `new (std::nothrow)` operator for allocation, which guarantees that allocation of primitive native arrays won't throw exceptions, making it possible to build C++ exception free JNI libraries
  * Added new `Pointer.limit` property, mainly useful to get the `size` of an output parameter, as returned by an adapter specified with the `@Adapter` annotation
  * Renamed the `capacity` field of an adapter to `size` as it now maps to both `Pointer.limit` and `Pointer.capacity` (the latter only for new allocations)
  * Added `Pointer.put(Pointer)` method, the counterpart of `Buffer.put(Buffer)`, to call the native `memcpy()` function on two `Pointer` objects